guidopetri/chess-pipeline/README.md

 ## TODO

-- Add signifier for tentative rating or not
+- Add signifier for tentative rating or not (is this even available?)
-- Better integer/tentative rating handling (i.e. use "not null")
+- ~Better integer/tentative rating handling (i.e. use "not null")~
 - Better Transform step/schema handling
   - ~column for player~
   - ~column for player color~